Are you ready to discover your college program?

 Additional Computer Science Resources in Nevada

-- Cybersecurity Center: Located at the University of Nevada Reno, this organization conducts interdisciplinary research and provides cybersecurity education to help build a skilled workforce.
-The Center has received grants from the National Science Foundation to support teaching, research, and outreach efforts to build community awareness about the importance of information security.
+- Cybersecurity Center: Located at the University of Nevada's Reno campus, this organization conducts interdisciplinary research and provides cybersecurity education to help build a skilled workforce.
+The center has received grants from the National Science Foundation to support teaching, research, and outreach efforts to build community awareness about the importance of information security.

-- Women Into Computer Science and Engineering (WiCSE): An organization at the University of Nevada Reno, WiCSE is dedicated to supporting women who are interested in computer science in Nevada, especially those considering careers in the field.
-WiCSE offers workshops to learn about programming and operating systems, mock technical interviews, a summer camp program, and conferences for members.
+- Women Into Computer Science and Engineering: An organization at the University of Nevada's Reno campus, WiCSE supports women interested in computer science in Nevada, and especially those considering careers in the field.
+WiCSE offers workshops to learn about programming and operating systems, mock technical interviews, a summer camp program, and member conferences.

-- National Supercomputing Institute (NSI): Located at the University of Nevada Las Vegas, NSI is a full service supercomputing facility offering high performance computing and high speed networking.
+- National Supercomputing Institute: Located at the University of Nevada in Las Vegas, NSI's full-service supercomputing facility offers high-performance computing, and high-speed networking.
 NSI provides training to academic institutions, industry, and government to support research in healthcare, energy, medical informatics, and the environment.
-Research affiliates of the Institute include Intel and Switch.
+Research affiliates of the institute include Intel and Switch.

 Take the next step toward your future.